 Arguments in favour of cold fill only washing machines

-- A cold fill is better for biological detergent users and starting with cold water gives better wash results when using biological detergents.
+A cold fill is better for biological detergent users.
+Starting with cold water gives better wash results when using biological detergents.
 Flushing biological detergent into the drum with 60 degrees (and higher) hot water can kill off many of the enzymes that remove dirt and stains.

 Arguments against cold fill only washing machines

-- The ever increasing amount of people with solar powered, and other environmentally friendly or cheap hot water supplies want a hot valve, as do people never using biological detergent or using a lot of high temperature washes.
+The ever increasing amount of people with solar powered, and other environmentally friendly or cheap hot water supplies want a hot valve, as do people never using biological detergent or using a lot of high temperature washes.
 However, these people are not yet in the majority, and unless the hot water is supplied at a high flow rate and runs hot quite quickly then very little of the economically heated water would be used anyway (as explained here – But do washing machines with a hot valve actually use much of our hot water anyway?)

-- If you used a lot of high temperature washes and have to heat it from cold it has an adverse effect on wash times adding extra wear and tear on the washing machine.
+If you used a lot of high temperature washes and have to heat it from cold it has an adverse effect on wash times.
+This adds extra wear and tear on the washing machine.
 However, the general increased wash times in modern washing machines is not solely due to losing the hot water valve.
 It’s as much a result of using a lot less water overall, which necessitates longer rinsing and wash labels rating wash performance forcing longer wash times to help achieve the “A” wash ratings.
 Increased wash times directly attributable to the missing hot water valve are likely to be relatively inconsequential on the average 40 degree wash